bnhoang2k/CSCI564/Midterm/PipeliningHazards.md

 The figure above shows the simplest method of dealing with branches is to redo the fetch of the instruction following a branch, once we detect the branch during ID (when instructions are decoded).
 The first IF cycle is essentially a stall, since it never performs useful work.
 You may have noticed that if a branch is untaken, then the repetition of the IF stage is unnecessary since the correct instruction was indeed fetched.
 Several schemes take advantage of this fact.

-One stall cycle for every branch yields about a 10 to 30 percent performance loss depending on the brnach frequency.
+One stall cycle for every branch yields about a 10 to 30 percent performance loss depending on the branch frequency.

 *Recall control hazards occur when we may need to calculate the next PC:*